tkob/mlmsgpack/README.md

 --------------

 Our recommendation is MLton, MLKit and Poly/ML as all tests passed on them.
-SML/NJ and Moscow ML is fine if you don't use real values.
+SML/NJ and Moscow ML are fine if you don't use real values.

 #### SML/NJ